Information

 Is my child too ill for school?

-But there are government guidelines for schools and nurseries that say when children should be kept off school and when they shouldn’t.
+It can be tricky deciding whether to keep your child off school when they are unwell.
+However, there are government guidelines for schools that say when children should be kept off school and when they should not.